The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Note that although state aid approval for EMI schemes expired on 6 April 2018 and was only renewed by the European Commission on 15 May 2018, EMI options granted in the intervening period are treated as qualifying EMI options.

 The Government is to review the EMI scheme to ensure that it provides the right support for high-growth companies.
 The review will also consider whether more companies should be able to access the scheme.
-No time scale has been announced for this review.
+This was originally announced in Spring Budget 2020, but was delayed, perhaps due to the pandemic.
+This was re-announced at Budget 2021, and it is expected that a call for evidence will be issued in 2021.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.